Rezaldi Hehanussa

-Muhammad Rezaldi Hehanussa (born 7 November 1995), commonly known as Bule, is an Indonesian professional footballer who plays as a left back for Super League club Persib Bandung.
+Muhammad Rezaldi Hehanussa (born 7 November 1995), commonly known as Bule, is an Indonesian professional footballer who plays as a left back for Championship club Semen Padang.

 Club career

 Persija Jakarta

 Rezaldi joined Persija Jakarta for 2016 Indonesia Soccer Championship A. He made his debut on 29 April 2016, against Persipura at Mandala Stadium.

 Rezaldi gave assists for a goal scored by Bruno Lopes in Persija's 1–1 draw over Mitra Kukar on 14 May 2017 and 1–0 win over Bhayangkara on 29 July 2017 in the 2017 Liga 1.
 On 30 September 2017, Rezaldi scored his first goal for Persija against TIRA-Persikabo in the 41st minute at the Patriot Stadium, Bekasi.
 On 5 December, Rezaldi renewed his contract with Persija for two years.
 On 22 December, Rezaldi was named the best young player of the 2017 Liga 1.

 On 17 February 2018, Rezaldi was also named the best young player of the 2018 Indonesia President's Cup, he played so well with Persija that he won the tournament, where he created two assists out of three goals in Persija Jakarta's victory over Bali United, his two assists made it easier for Marko Šimić to score.
 On 28 February, Rezaldi scored his AFC Cup goal for Persija in a 4–1 win against Singapore Premier League club Tampines Rovers.
 He scored his goal for the club, opening the scoring in a 2–4 away win against the same opponent on 24 April, This result is Persija's first away win in the AFC Cup competition and ensures they qualify for the next round as Group H winners.
 On 8 June, Rezaldi scored his first goal of the 2018 season, scoring in a 0–5 away win over PS TIRA in the 2018 Liga 1.
 On 10 July, Rezaldi scored in a 2–2 draw over Sriwijaya, With this draw, Persija is in fourth place with 22 points from 15 matches.
 Rezaldi give another assists a goal by Marko Šimić in Persija's 0–2 away win over Mitra Kukar on 21 July.
 On 11 November, the Asian Football Confederation announced via its official Twitter page, that Rezaldi was officially named the best goal of the 2018 AFC Cup after outperforming 10 other goal nominees.
 On 20 November, he scored the opening goal in a 3–0 home win over Persela Lamongan at Gelora Bung Karno Stadium.
 Rezaldi had his best performance in the 2018 season where he scored 3 goals and 19 league appearances as he won the 2018 Liga 1 with his club.